Good Shepherd Lutheran Church is in prayer and study to determine

 Every December we have the annual Angel Tree, receiving 20 names from the County Social Services to provide Christmas gifts for those children in the community who are in need.

 The shelter clients have continued to be the recipient of our supermarket gift cards & toiletries throughout the year.
-Hopeline was also given a monetary donation from the proceeds from our Spring Miracle event.
+Hopeline was also given a monetary donation from the proceeds from our bi-annual church yard sales.

-Every Spring, our community at Good Shepherd hosts the Spring Miracle event, in order to raise funds to support our Outreach ministries.
+Every Spring and Fall, our community at Good Shepherd hosts a Church yard sale, in order to raise funds to support our Outreach ministries.
 All of the proceeds go out into the community to help with our many programs (i.e. Hopeline, Food Bank, H. L. Trigg Alternative School, Knights of Hospitality, and many more).

 Blue Jean Servant Sunday